codejones-hub/plutus/doc/tutorials/contract-testing.rst

     :start-after: START_HANDLE_KEY
     :end-before: END_HANDLE_KEY

-***I don't really understand this.
-Ulf, can you explain here what the handle key is, and why it contains a wallet? ***

-Once the type of ``HandleKey`` is defined, we can construct our
+Once the type of HandleKey_ is defined, we can construct our
 HandleSpec_:

 .. literalinclude:: GameModel.hs
     :start-after: START_HANDLE_SPEC
     :end-before: END_HANDLE_SPEC

-Here ``G.contract`` is the contract under test.
-Notice that we can test several contracts together with one contract model.
+This specifies that we should create one contract instance per wallet, of ``G.contract``, the contract under test, identified by ``HandleKeys`` of the form ``WalletKey w``.
+Notice that we could test several different contracts together with one contract model, and we could run several contracts in each emulated wallet, in which case the ``HandleKeys`` would have to distinguish them.
+In this case, there is one contract instance running in each wallet, and so the wallet itself is enough to uniquely identify a contract instance.

-Of course, trying to test this property will not yet succeed:
+Now we can run tests, although of course they will not yet succeed:

 .. code-block:: text